-Are there too many people whohave connected their smartphone device to your JioFi network?
+Are there too many people who have connected their smartphone device to your JioFi network?
 If that is the case, then you must be experiencing a whole lot of decrease in internet speed.
 And that could be a great hassle especially when you need to access online right away.
-What you should do is to change JioFi password and take back control over your WiFi network.
+What you should do is change the JioFi password and take back control over your WiFi network.

 Changing JioFi Password